COVID-19 cases climb by 2

 COVID-19 cases climb by 2 Back to video

-This brings the total number of confirmed cases to 138 since March.
-Thirty-three cases are active as of late Friday afternoon.
+This brings the total number of confirmed cases to 142 since March.
+Thirty-seven cases are active as of Sunday evening, APH says.